-So, you should probably start with contacting the library development office of your state library.
-The staff in that office will help you with policies that build on the laws in your state.
-Next, review the Positions and Public Policy Statements approved by the Council of the American Library Association.
+Review the Positions and Public Policy Statements approved by the Council of the American Library Association.
 These cover such topics as Services and Responsibilities of Libraries, Intellectual Freedom, Library Personnel Practices, and Library Services for the Poor.
 When you reference these, be sure to cite the most current version.
-In some cases, it might be also helpful to review the background documents for an individual policy; when these exist, they are part of the Policy Reference Manual, linked from the main policy page.
+See the Resources box for links to the ALA Guidelines and Standards and the ALA Policy Manual.

 A web search using the terms "sample library policies" will quickly provide many examples.